 In building a successful and scalable data system – you have two main players: technology and people.
 Technology is definitive, something that you can control because you own it, you program it to work for you.
 Unlike with technology, you can’t deal with people your way.
 There is a different approach because with people, there is diversity – different reactions, different views and different opinions.
 Technology will work the way you designed it to work but if the people are not ready to embrace the change, it will fail.

 There is a different approach because (unlike technology) with people there is diversity

 In a recent webinar hosted by KISSmetrics and presented by MOZ‘s Alyson Murphy, Convert learned a lot about how to scale analytics in a maturing organization.
 Previously, we shared insights on which key areas we need to focus on when building a successful and scalable data system.
 The next part is how to communicate the changes made for your employees.
-For the complete webinar, you can watch it entirely here.

 Like it or not, you have to address your people’s issues if you are introducing something new – like a new system for them to utilize.